-Bullying is deliberate or intentional behavior using words or actions, intended to cause fear, intimidation, or harm.
+Bullying is deliberate or intentional behavior using words or actions intended to cause fear, intimidation, or harm.
 Bullying is a repeated behavior and involves an imbalance of power.
-Furthermore, it may be serious enough to negatively impact a student's educational, physical, or emotional well being.
-The behavior may be motivated by an actual or perceived distinguishing characteristic, such as, but not limited to: age, national origin, race, ethnicity, religion, gender, gender identity, sexual orientation, physical attributes, physical or mental ability or disability, and social, economic, or family status, however this type of bullying behavior need not be based on any of the legally protected characteristics.
-It includes, but is not necessarily limited to such behaviors as stalking, cyberbullying, intimidating, menacing, coercing, name-calling, taunting, making threats, and hazing.
+Furthermore, it may be serious enough to negatively impact a student's educational, physical, or emotional well-being.
+The behavior may be motivated by an actual or perceived distinguishing characteristic, such as, but not limited to, age, national origin, race, ethnicity, religion, gender, gender identity, sexual orientation, physical attributes, physical or mental ability or disability, and social, economic, or family status, however, this type of bullying behavior need not be based on any of the legally protected characteristics.
+It includes, but is not necessarily limited to, such behaviors as stalking, cyberbullying, intimidating, menacing, coercing, name-calling, taunting, making threats, and hazing.

 Date of report:

-Location of incid lent Nan 1e -
+Name Time

-Victim(s) of Bullying Name Nan าย
+Victim(s) of Bullying Behavior: Name Name

-Incident Descriptio
+Incident Description:

-Witness(es) to Incic Name lent: Теас her
+Witness(es) to Incident:

+Name Teacher

-Name Involvement Teac her
+Name Teacher

-Person(s)Completi ng Form (optional)
+Person(s) Completing Form (optional)

-Anonymous Parent Student Community Member Other
+AnonymousParentStude entCommunity Member Other

-Provide form to the building administrator/designee Date report received \\\\\
+Provide form to the building administrator/designee Date report received \\\\